Universal Health Insurance & the Constitution 3/9/10

 ...
 Makes our Economy less competitive: The U.S. competes with countries with single payer, which means their businesses do not bear the cost of health insurance.
 This makes U.S. companies uncompetitive.

 ...
-Discourages innovation: entrepreneurs are afraid to change or leave their jobs for fear their families won't get insurance or will be denied care for "pre-existing conditions".
+Discourages innovation: Entrepreneurs are afraid to change or leave their jobs for fear their families won't get insurance or will be denied care for "pre-existing conditions".
+What?
+Discourages innovation!?
+This has got to be a major shock to "conservatives" who believe privatizing always increases innovation.

 ...
 Costs the U.S. twice as much per capita: The U.S. spends twice as much per-capita, but is last in health care system performance among a group of six countries including Australia, Canada, Germany, New Zealand and the United Kingdom.